Update 4/7/2017: Post updated and applies to all versions of Dynamics CRM from CRM 2011 to Dynamics 365.

 At times it can be nice to define you own colors in charts.
 You may need to use a specific a corporate color scheme, make it easier to tell certain items apart or simply make the chart easier for the user to understand quickly.

-It has always puzzled me how they chose the colors for some of the out-of-the-box system charts in Microsoft Dynamics CRM 2011.
+It has always puzzled me how they chose the colors for some of the out-of-the-box system charts in Microsoft Dynamics CRM/Dynamics 365.

 Take the “Cases by Priority” chart for example.

-At first glace this chart seems alright.
+At first glance, this chart seems alright.
 Except when you look at how the series are colored, cases with “Normal” priority are red.
 In a chart like this red stands out more and most users would associate the red color with some kind of warning sign.
-On the other hand, the cases with priority high has the less alarming color blue.
+On the other hand, the cases with priority high have the less alarming color blue.

 Before we get into changing this specific chart, let’s look at some of our options for changing and modifying specific colors.